Generic Name: methadone (METH a done)

 Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.
 Selling or giving away opioid medicine is against the law.

-Never use methadone tablets or liquid to make a mixture for injecting the drug into your vein.
+Never use Dolophine tablets or liquid to make a mixture for injecting the drug into your vein.
 This practice has resulted in death with the misuse of prescription drugs.

-You should not stop using methadone suddenly.
+You should not stop using Dolophine suddenly.
 Follow your doctor's instructions about tapering your dose.

 What happens if I miss a dose?

-If you take methadone for pain: Take the missed dose as soon as you remember, then take your next dose 8 to 12 hours later.
+If you take Dolophine for pain: Take the missed dose as soon as you remember, then take your next dose 8 to 12 hours later.

-If you take methadone for drug addiction: Take your missed dose the next day at the regular time.
+If you take Dolophine for drug addiction: Take your missed dose the next day at the regular time.
 If you miss your doses for longer than 3 days in a row, call your doctor for instructions.
-You may need to restart methadone at a lower dose.
+You may need to restart this medicine at a lower dose.

 What happens if I overdose?